Holsteiner

-The Holsteiner is a breed of horse originating in the Schleswig-Holstein region of northern Germany.
+The Holsteiner is a horse breed originating in the Schleswig-Holstein region of northern Germany.
 It is thought to be the oldest of warmblood breeds, tracing back to the 13th century.
 Though the population is not large, Holsteiners are a dominant force of international show jumping, and are found at the top levels of dressage, combined driving, show hunters, and eventing.